-Benchmark concentrations for Chlorides and Total Arsenic for the Landfill and Land Application sector are based on the WQS.
-Monitoring for Chlorides and Total Arsenic are being continued in the proposed permit since they were requirements of the previous permit.
+The benchmark values for Chlorides and Total Arsenic for the Landfill and Land Application sector are based on the WQS.
+Monitoring for Chlorides and Total Arsenic are being continued in the proposed permit since they were requirements of the 2015 NDR05-0000 permit.
 Monitoring for the two parameters is used as an indicator of "industrial waste" or "special waste" as defined in NDCC 23.1-08-02(5) and NDCC 23.1-08-02(16), respectively.